lfender6445/lfender6445.github.io/_posts/2014-10-05-modularizing-gulp-tasks.md

 Whether its minification, or a set of release tasks, the game of copy and paste can be burdensome.
 No point in reinventing the wheel for a new project, right?

 Thats when it struck me.
 Why not modularize the gulp tasks themselves?
-That way, I can just pull them into my current projects gulpfile. modularizing gulp tasksr
+That way, I can just pull them into my current projects gulpfile.

 ## register gulp tasks via module.export

 Node makes it relatively simple to require and scope methods to a single module.
-This post here on [StackOverflow](http://stackoverflow.com/questions/5797852/in-node-js-how-do-i-include-functions-from-my-other-files) shows that there are multiple ways to hammer a nail.

 With gulp specifically, it is relatively easy to import tasks from another file.
 You do this simply by passing a reference to your initial `gulp` object.